 Have you ever spent more hours than you should putting off something you hate doing?
 We all have.
 The truth is, lack of motivation is an issue that affects everyone, but it can be particularly difficult to deal with in kids.
 The problem is, the absence of motivation in children gets worse with time and can follow them into adulthood.

 It is said that motivation must originate from the heart, and that most of the attempts to motivate kids actually demotivate them.
 While the latter is true, the former has been proven wrong on many occasions.
 Researchers and psychologists such as Carol Dweck have shown that the use of certain words and the adoption of certain practices can help the unmotivated child.

-1. Get interested in your child’s interests.
+1. Take an interest in your child’s interests.

 - Find ways to link their interests with the other skills you would like them to develop.
-For instance, comics can be a great way to practice reading skills and gain new knowledge, or encouraging your child to practice their music lessons with a friend can help motivate an unmotivated child.
+For instance, comics can be a great way to practice reading skills and gain new knowledge; or encouraging your child to practice music lessons with a friend can help motivate an unmotivated child.

 2. Remember that success is everyone’s innate desire.

 Unless they’re dealing with specific and often undetected disabilities, most people want to succeed in the activities they undertake.
-Repeated failure can therefore give rise to frustration and discouragement and can lead to behavior such as tantrums, or even constant anger and anxiety.
+Repeated failure can therefore give rise to frustration and discouragement and can lead to behavior such as tantrums or even constant anger and anxiety.

 - Set reasonable expectations with challenging but achievable tasks.

 - Make sure your children know exactly what is expected of them.
 For instance, if your unmotivated kids often struggle with homework, make it a habit to go over and explain what is expected every time they have homework.